 By understanding musical patterns and how to do a piano score mapping, you will feel much more confident learning the piece.

-The skill of how to read music fluently is important to master as you are studying a piece.
+The skill of how to read music for piano fluently is critical to master as you are studying a piece.
 But there are tricks to how to read easier!

-Did you for example know that notes should be read as patterns?
-And that each pattern represents a certain hand or arm movement?
+Did you, for example, know that notes could be read as patterns?
+And that each pattern often represents a specific hand or arm movement?

-When you learn to read music you are not necessarily learning how to sight read.
-"A prima vista" is a skill that needs special practice.
+When you learn to read music, you are not necessarily learning how to sight-read.
+Playing "a΄prima vista" is a skill that needs additional practice.

 Here are some tips and tools: how to improve your music sight reading!

-Learn about and how to use Rhythm Syllables for a really easy way to master rhythm note reading.
-You'll quickly be able to read even more complicated rhythms.
+Learn about and how to use Rhythm Syllables for a straightforward way to master rhythm note reading.
+You'll quickly be able to read even more complicated rhythms!

 Drill those treble clef notes with this lesson in note reading.

-If you're a pianist you really need to get good at reading two clefs- the treble and the bass clef.
-Here is a lesson to help you became a really good bass clef reader!
+If you're a pianist, you really need to get good at reading two clefs; the treble and the bass clef.
+Here is a lesson to help you become a good bass clef reader!